Integration on the Surreals

 One of the sources of difficulty in extending more general classes of classical functions to {\bf No} and in defining integration for them is the fact that the topology of surreal numbers is totally disconnected, and as such processes {\em other} than the usual ``extensions by continuity'' must be employed.
 A natural class of functions on which extensions and integration can be naturally defined in a way that preserves the expected properties are the analytic functions.
 This is due to their {\em unique representations as power series}, which at $\infty$ take the form

 where for some positive real $R$ and all $k \in \mathbb{N}\cup \{0\}$ we have $|c_k|\le R^k$; of course the series in Equation \eqref{eq:powerseries} converges for all $x\in \RR^+$ such that $x>R$.
-We can make use of normal forms to define $\mathsf{E}f(x)$ for all surreal numbers greater than $R$ in a way that ensures that $\mathsf E$ commutes with a large class of operations--indeed, with all operations with which Limits (see \S\ref{S5}) commute.
+We can make use of normal forms to define $\mathsf{E}f(x)$ for all surreal numbers greater than $R$ in a way that ensures that $\mathsf E$ preserves all operations that are preserved by Limits (see \S\ref{S5}).
 For this, relying on Proposition \ref{sur5} and the definition of ``$\mathrm{Lim}$'' (see \S\ref{S5}), we simply write